fritzw/xtm1_toolkit/README.md

 --gcode GCODE:
     DANGER!
 Execute the given GCODE line on the laser cutter.
 DANGER!
 --upload filename.gcode:
-    Upload the given C-code file to connected M1
+    Upload the given G-code file to connected M1
 --thickness:
     Measure the current material thickness using the red laser pinter --laserpointer on|off: